Sandy Orford: Club career

 Bradford Northern beat Dewsbury in the Championship play-off semi-final during the 1942–43 season.
 However, Dewsbury's manager, Eddie Waring, appealed to the Rugby Football League, claiming that Bradford Northern had fielded Wakefield Trinity's Sandy Orford as a guest player, and that Orford was ineligible because prior to the semi-final, he had played only three league matches for Bradford Northern, rather than the regulatory minimum of four league matches, the semi-final actually being Orford's fourth league match.
 Bradford Northern was disqualified, and Dewsbury went on to a 33-16 aggregate victory over Halifax in the Championship Final.
 However, a month later, Bradford appealed to the Rugby Football League, claiming that Dewsbury had fielded Castleford's Frank Smith as a guest player, and that Smith was ineligible because prior to the semi-final, he had played only three league matches for Dewsbury, rather than the regulatory minimum of four league matches, though he had played in a number of cup matches.
 Bradford Northern's appeal was upheld and the Rugby Football League Council fined Dewsbury £100 (based on increases in average earnings, this would be approximately £11,780 in 2013), stripped them of the Championship title, and declared the Championship during the 1942–43 season void.

 Professional wrestling

 Sandy Orford became a professional wrestler during the 1940s, fighting 6-time world champion Lou Thesz on three occasions, with one draw and two losses, and defeating Shirley Crabtree (later known as "Big Daddy") on Crabtree's début by two falls to one at St James' Hall, Newcastle on Saturday 14 June 1952, he appeared as a masked wrestler, first as the Black Angel and latterly as The Mask, he also trained Shirley Crabtree, and Colin Williamson.

-Genealogical information
+Personal life

 Sandy Orford is the father of the professional wrestler Tony Orford.